microsoft/live-share/docs/collab-vscode.md

 ## Additional known participant limitations

 In addition to the co-editing and co-debugging limitations listed above, there are a few others worth noting for participants.
 As above, owners do not have these limitations.

 Once again, we want to hear from you!
 See [this query for all open feature requests](https://aka.ms/project-cascade/feature-requests).
 Up-vote (👍) fixes for those you feel are critical or raise new issues if there is something you need missing from the list!

+To jump start the conversation, the following are some additional limitations of particular note for _participants_ (only):

 - Participants cannot currently use source control diffing ([Up-vote](https://github.com/Microsoft/project-cascade/issues/15))
 - Participants cannot currently perform source control operations ([Up-vote](https://github.com/Microsoft/project-cascade/issues/16))
 - Extension features that directly access the file system will be unavailable ([Vote on extensions you want!](https://github.com/Microsoft/project-cascade/issues/8))
 - Participants are not able to use VS Code's task support against the owner's content ([Up-vote](https://github.com/Microsoft/project-cascade/issues/6))
+    - However, participants can use a shared terminal / command prompt to run CLI commands.
+See [shared terminals](#shared-terminals-command-prompts).

 ## More information